PrefectHQ/prefect/docs/concepts/database.md

 ```
 </div>

-Start the Prefect Orion server and it should from now on use your PostgreSQL database instance:
+Start the Prefect server and it should from now on use your PostgreSQL database instance:

 <div class="terminal">
 ```bash